royalmccoy/win10appstore-numpad/README.md

+## I have no idea where to start for this project, as I am currently (December 2017) at "FreeCodeCamp" level.

+## If it's here, though, I won't forget, and maybe someone will find it and can provide some useful information :)

+## I'll read this later...
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/royalmccoy/win10appstore-numpad/edit/master/README.md) to maintain and preview the content for your website in Markdown files.